akshithaaballal/DigitalDetoxChallenge/detox-collective/README.md

 # Detox Collective

-A hackathon-ready MVP scaffold for the Collective Digital Detox Challenge.

 This repository contains a minimal backend (Flask) and a minimal frontend (React skeleton) to get started quickly.

 Structure